blitmore/Althea_2021/README.md

 # Althea_2021
 2021 Althea testnet activities

+This stuff was built for Raspberry Pi 4B, the LED stuff refers to that.

 the unjail attempt will not function without the "expect" utility, so install it.
 For Debian based: